 Seedrs allows you to invest in the shares of early-stage and growth-focused businesses and to benefit as they increase in value.
-We provide three types of campaigns that allow you to become a shareholder in these businesses.
+We provide five types of campaigns that allow you to become a shareholder in these businesses.

 1. Equity Campaigns